sashinlutchan/order-invoice-generator/README.md

 # Order PDF Generator Service

-This is a **100% serverless** demonstration of PDF generation based on DynamoDB events through a Step Functions workflow.
+This is a **serverless** demonstration of PDF generation based on DynamoDB events through a Step Functions workflow.
 The service automatically generates professional PDF invoices when orders are inserted into DynamoDB.

 ## Architecture Overview